harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Beginner's Guide.md

-# Phoenix FTC Beginner’s Guide
+# Phoenix FTC Beginner’s Guide (PhoenixRobot-based)

 This guide is for students who are **new to programming FTC robots** using the Phoenix framework.